csfore/gentodo/README.md

   - Broaden to bugzilla in general?
 - [ ] motd in the terminal for when a user logs in?
   - Can somewhat be done already with `todo count` but could be better

+# Acknowledgements

+Thanks to @immolo for the name suggestion.
+It is far better than `todo`.